roman-yagodin/csexec/README.md

 ## Features

-Major features if `csexec`, not available in the Mono C# shell:
+Major features if `csexec`, not available in the Mono C# REPL (`csharp`):

 * Full C# language features at your fingers!
+* Ability to run script in a terminal emulator.
-* Ability to pass command-line arguments to the script.
+* Ability to pass command-line arguments to the script ([csharp also supports this since Mono 5.0.0](http://www.mono-project.com/docs/about-mono/releases/5.0.0/#csharp)).
 * Script source file name is available as a first argument.
-* Ability to run script in a terminal emulator.

 ## License